-On April 7, 2009, Latin Node, Inc. ("Latin Node"), a formerly privately-held telecommunications company headquartered in Miami, Florida, pleaded guilty to one count of violating the FCPA's anti-bribery provisions in connection with corrupt payments made to government officials in Honduras and Yemen.
+On April 7, 2009, Latin Node, Inc. ("Latin Node"), a formerly privately held telecommunications company headquartered in Miami, Florida, pleaded guilty to one count of violating the FCPA's anti-bribery provisions in connection with corrupt payments made to government officials in Honduras and Yemen.
 As part of its plea, Latin Node agreed to pay a \$2 million fine over three years.
 According to a spokesman, the fine will be paid by Latin Node's parent company, eLandia International Inc. ("eLandia").

 Almost two years later, on December 14, 2010, Latin Node's founder and former CEO and Chairman of the Board, Jorge Granados, and former Vice President of Business Development, Manual Caceres were indicted by a federal grand jury in Miami.
-Shortly after, on December 17, 2010, the DOJ charged Manuel Salvoch, Latin Node's former CFO, in a sealed criminal information.
-Granados and Caceres were arrested on December 20, 2010, and their 19 count indictment was unsealed.
+Shortly after, on December 17, 2010, the DOJ charged Manuel Salvoch, Latin Node's former CFO, and Juan Vasquez, a former senior commercial executive, in a sealed criminal information.
+Granados and Caceres were arrested on December 20, 2010, and their 19-count indictment was unsealed.
 Granados and Caceres were charged with one count of conspiracy to violate the FCPA, twelve counts of violating the FCPA's anti-bribery provisions, one count of money laundering conspiracy, and five counts of money laundering.
-Granados and Caceres each potentially face up to a five year sentence in connection to the conspiracy and FCPA violations, and up to 20 years on the money laundering counts.
-Salvoch was arrested on January 11, 2011 and pleaded guilty to conspiracy to violate the FCPA on January 12, 2011.
-Salvoch faces up to five years in prison, three years of supervised release, and a criminal fine of \$250,000 or more.
-Granados and Caceres are scheduled for trial in September 2011.
+Salvoch was arrested on January 11, 2011, and Juan Vasquez was arrested on January 20, 2011.
+The charges against these individuals relate only to the payments to government officials in Honduras.
+According to the court documents, Caceres' principal role was to negotiate the payment of bribes with the Honduras officials, Granados' principal role was to authorize and direct the bribe payments; and Vasquez and Salvoch were responsible for facilitating the payment of bribes.